lufinkey/pseuplex/README.md

 			- **arg**: The argument to pass to the hub provider
 	- **passwordLock**:
 		- **password**: The custom password to require from this specific user.
+		- **autoWhitelistNetmask**: The ip netmask to whitelist automatically for this user.
+		- **overrideAutoWhitelistNetmask**: Set to `true` if the `autoWhitelistNetmask` for this user should override the global `autoWhitelistNetmask` config.

 ### Network Settings